mvolkmann/blog/src/neovim.md

 The leader key defaults to `space`.

-To open a new, empty buffer, press `<leader>n`.
+To open a new, unnamed, empty buffer, press `<leader>n`.
-To write the buffer to a file relative to the directory from which `nvim` was launched, enter `:w {file-path}`.
+To write the buffer to a file relative to the directory from which `nvim` was launched, enter `:w {file-name}`.

-Press `<leader>h` to open the AstroNvim home screen.
+To open the AstroNvim home screen, press `<leader>h`.
-This displays a menu of common commands that include:
+This displays a menu of common commands that includes:

 - "New File"

-  This creates a new, unnamed file.
+  This creates a new, unnamed, empty buffer.

 - "Find File"

-  This opens a window where text can be entered to find files that contain it in their name.
+  This opens a Telescope window where text can be entered to find files that contain it in their name.
-  Move the cursor to one of the matching files and press the return key to open it.
+  Move the cursor to one of the matching file paths and press the `return` key to open it.

 - "Recents"

-  This opens a list of recently opened files and makes it easy to reopen one of them.
+  This opens a Telescope window that lists recently opened files.
+  Move the cursor to one of the file paths in the list and press the `return` key to reopen it.

 - "Find Word"

-  This opens a window where words can be entered to find files that contain them.
+  This opens a Telescope window where words can be entered to find files that contain them.
-  Move the cursor to one of the matching files and press the return key to open it.
+  Move the cursor to one of the matching file paths and press the `return` key to open it.

 - "Bookmarks"

   This displays all the current marks in a Telescope window.
-  Selecting one and pressing `return` jumps to it.
+  Move the cursor to one of the marks and press the `return` key to jump to it.
   See the "Marks" section below for more detail.

 - "Last Session".